-Join Gini von Courter for an in-depth discussion in this video Prompting for global input with FILLIN, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Prompting for global input with FILLIN, part of Word 2016: Mail Merge in Depth.

 - Most organizations have some correspondence…that is sent out periodically, but with very little change…from one version to the next.…For example, a monthly meeting reminder.…The location doesn't change, the time doesn't change,…but the date changes.…Or in this case, a letter that we're using…that we will send out at different times,…and one of the things that we'd like to do…is to allow the user to be prompted…what's the date for this letter.…We also have the case where we have a letter…that's very specific and it's different for each person.…